Oriented Spanners: One-Dimensional Point Sets

 \subsection{One-Page Plane Spanners}

 The $2$-spanner given by Proposition \ref{theo:1D-2PPB-2-spanner} is two-page plane, but not one-page plane.
 As noted above, one-page plane graphs on one-dimensional point sets correspond to plane straight-line graphs if we interpret the point set as being convex.
-We thus place particular focus on one-plane plane graphs, since they are not only of interest in their own right but also aid us in finding oriented plane spanners in two-dimensions.
+We thus place particular focus on one-page plane graphs, since they are not only of interest in their own right but also aid us in finding oriented plane spanners in two dimensions.

 By \emph{maximal one-page plane}, we mean a one-page plane graph $G=(P,E)$ such that for every edge $e\notin E$, the graph $G'=(P, E \cup \{e\})$ is not one-page plane.
 We call the edge set $\{(p_i,p_{i+1})\mid 1\leq i\leq n-1\}$ the \emph{baseline}.
 A directed edge $(p_j,p_i)$ with \ $i<j$ is a \emph{back edge}.